 I love music of almost all genres, and I’ve often been heard saying there are at least two songs from any popular performer that I like.

-Between 2016 and 2018 I started playing with Garage Band loops, and eventually composed some tracks that are available on SoundCloud.
+In 2016 I started playing with Garage Band loops, and eventually composed some tracks that are available on SoundCloud.
 I’d personally classify these under Electronic Dance Music (EDM), but there are trance, house, and other influences in there.

 Additionally, I have released a single called Turkish Lick, which you’ll find on iTunes / Apple Music, Spotify and various other places.